Publish Date: 07/14/2022

 Today we are counting down the top 9 Kansas City Royals of All Time.
 Active players are not eligible for this list.
+Check out the best bookmakers for betting on baseball!

 was selected to five All-Star teams and hit nearly 200 home runs while he was in KC.
 In 2000, he set a club record by driving in 144 runs.